Mobile App Financial Model

 Bonus: Free Lifetime Updates with your purchase.

-Do you have a startup and planning to launch a new mobile application but you are not sure whether your business model is feasible or not?
-Maybe you want to make some simulations in order to find out the necessary investment amount, number of developers to hire or minimum necessary downloads to achieve the target breakeven point.
-Whatever your needs, you will need to crunch some numbers and make a financial feasibility study to be able to foresee your business.
+Do you have a startup and planning to launch a new mobile application but you’re not sure whether your business model is feasible or not?
+Maybe you want to perform some simulations in order to find out the necessary investment amount, number of developers to hire or minimum necessary downloads to achieve the target breakeven point.
+Whatever your needs, you will need to crunch some numbers and prepare a financial feasibility study to be able to foresee your business results.
 This Excel Mobile App Financial Model Template has been built to make your life easier!

 We have built this Excel Template following the latest industry practices such as different revenue streams, expense types, commissions, retention rate calculations, breakeven analysis and much more.